First Time India: A Complete Guide to Travel in India.

 India will teach you patience.
 This is one of the few things you can be certain of.
 Getting frustrated when things don’t go to plan or you discovered you’ve been ripped off in some transaction does not serve us well.
 Understanding up front that ‘staring’ is not considered particularly rude by many, and that you may attract quite a few stares during your trip, will help keep your patience in tact too.
 In short—in a country where the lateness of trains is measured not by hours late but by quarter, half or full day late—adapting an open, go with the flow attitude makes travel in India a lot more enjoyable.
 Which brings me to my next point…

 Psst… Want to avoid Delhi’s “famous” scams?
-Check out my survival guide to Delhi.
+Check out our survival guide to Delhi.

 You have not experienced India until you’ve taken a train.
 Despite the recent growth in domestic airlines in India, 90% of India’s population travel from place to place by train.
 Passenger trains extend for up to half a kilometre long, run distances such as Mumbai to Kolkata (2,000 Kilometres, taking 1.5 days) and Indian Railways is the largest employers in the world.